Traffic stop in Hutchinson ends in drug bust

 During the stop, K9 Tank became alerted of paraphernalia inside the car initiating a search of Gardner’s vehicle.

-The Hutchinson Police Department Repeat Offender Unit, seized methamphetamine, marijuana, oxycodone, and synthetic drugs during the traffic stop, according to the Hutchinson Police Department.
+The Hutchinson Police Department Repeat Offender Unit, seized methamphetamine, marijuana, oxycodone, and synthetic drugs during the traffic stop.

 Gardner was arrested on intent to distribute, possession of synthetic drugs, possession of drug paraphernalia with the intent to distribute.